Our preparation includes:

 - Legal Basis for Processing – we are together with our customers reviewing all processing activities to identify the legal basis for processing and ensuring that each basis is appropriate for the activity it relates to.
 Where applicable, we also maintain records of our processing activities, ensuring that our obligations under Article 30 of the GDPR and Schedule 1 of the Data Protection Bill are met.

-- Privacy Notice/Policy – our Privacy Notice(s) complies with GDPR and expects that our customers ensures (as Data Controller) that all individuals whose personal information we process have been informed of why we need it, how it is used, what their rights are, who the information is disclosed to and what safeguarding measures are in place to protect their information.
+- Privacy Notice/Policy – our Privacy Notice(s) comply with GDPR and expects that our customers ensure (as Data Controller) that all individuals whose personal information we process have been informed of why we need it, how it is used, what their rights are, who the information is disclosed to and what safeguarding measures are in place to protect their information.

-- Direct Marketing – Data Talks PRO includes clear opt-in mechanisms for marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.
+- Direct Marketing – Data Talks CDP includes clear opt-in mechanisms for marketing subscriptions; a clear notice and method for opting out and providing unsubscribe features on all subsequent marketing materials.

 - Processor Agreements – as Data Talks are a Data Processor we expect to sign a Processor- and due diligence agreements with our customers for ensuring that they meet and understand our/their GDPR obligations.
-These measures include initial and ongoing reviews of the service provided, the necessity of the processing activity, the technical and organisational measures in place and compliance with the GDPR.
+These measures include initial and ongoing reviews of the service provided, the necessity of the processing activity, the technical and organizational measures in place, and compliance with the GDPR.